Why Crystal is the most promising programming language of 2018

 - Windows support not yet completed (but will be very soon)

-- No parallelism unless you link against C code that does the parallelism (concurrency is fully supported by the fibers model, however)
+- No parallelism unless you link against C code that does the parallelism (concurrency is fully supported by the fibers model, however).
+That said Go-style parallelism is coming very soon and is already working in a test branch.

 - There are still small breaking changes every once in a while as they have not yet reached an official 1.0.
 That said there are plenty of companies using Crystal in production.

-- Because Crystal is compiled, it is impossible to have a true REPL, though the Amber team have tackled this issue with the introduction of the
+- Because Crystal is statically compiled, it is i̶m̶p̶o̶s̶s̶i̶b̶l̶e̶ very difficult to have a true REPL, though the Amber team have tackled this issue with the introduction of the

 amber execcommand-line option, which will execute Crystal code in the specified environment, and even allows you to open up